xlladdins/xll24/README.md

 The first version of Excel was written in Pascal and the `WINAPI` calling convention is a historical artifact of that.
 Unlike Unix, Windows does not make functions visible outside of a shared library unless they are explicitly exported.
+The pragma does that for you.

+Keep function implementations simple.
+Grab the arguments you told Excel to provide, call a function, and return the result.
+Write functions in platform independent code that can be compiled on Windows, Mac, and Linux.

 ### Macro

 An Excel macro only has side effects.
 It can do anything a user can do.
-It takes no arguments and returns 1 on success and 0 on failure.
+It takes no arguments and returns 1 on success or 0 on failure.

 To register a macro specify the name of the C++ function and the name Excel will use to call it.
 ```C++